usexfg/fuego-services/README.md

 Currently there are 3 chart API calls supported that return PNG images as result.
 The calls have the following endpoints:

-* /charts/price.png -> Price history for Fango coin
+* /charts/price.png -> Price history for Fuego coin
-* /charts/volume.png -> Volume history for Fango coin
+* /charts/volume.png -> Volume history for Fuego coin
-* /charts/marketcap.png -> Marketcap history for Fango coin
+* /charts/marketcap.png -> Marketcap history for Fuego coin

 The type chart you get back depends on the parameters you pass in the URL.